kwilteam/docs/docs/introduction.md

 ### Consensus

-The Kwil network uses CometBFT, the underlying consensus engine of the Cosmos SDK, for practical byzantine fault tolerant (PBFT) consensus.
+The Kwil network uses CometBFT, the underlying consensus engine of the Cosmos SDK, for Practical Byzantine Fault Tolerant (PBFT) consensus.
 For more information, check out the [CometBFT docs](https://docs.cometbft.com/v0.37/)